ppy/osu-wiki/wiki/FAQ/en.md

 This is a spinner.

-You have to click then hold the hit-button, and the mouse is used to spin (clockwise or counter-clockwise) in circles like mad before the time (which is, that blue circle line) runs out.
+You have to click, then hold the hit-button, and use the mouse to spin (clockwise or counter-clockwise) in circles like mad before the time (blue circle line) runs out.
 The bars on the outside indicate how close you are to passing.
 The small bar below the spinner shows spins per minute, means the number of spins you are making if you continue that speed of spinning for one minute.
 If you did not hold any hit-button prior to spinning, you will not fill up the gauge at all.

 On the DS, this is a good way to scratch your touchscreen (or screen protectors), especially on the higher difficulties.
 In osu!, spinners have been toned down as to not be such a nuisance to complete.
 The maximum number of spins per minute achievable is 477 which is also the rate at which the [Auto][Auto wikilink] game modifier spins while the [Spun Out][Spun Out wikilink] game modifier spins slower at 287 spins per minute.